RobT00/BuggyDesignProjectTCD/doc/commands.md

 # Command specifications

-Each command is a single word, in capital letters and numbers, terminated by a newline (`\n`).
-They have no arguments.
+Each message consists if a sender ID, a reciever ID, and a command.
+They are terminated by a newline (`n`).

+IDs can be 0, 1, or 2, with 0 representing the station, and the other two the buggies

 ### Commands sent by the buggy: